-The non-technical Soft Skill course consists of online learning, including practice scenarios.
+The non-technical Soft Skills course consists of online learning, including practice scenarios.
 Five technical courses consist of hands-on classroom training followed by online practice scenarios.

-Programs may be taken as standalone seminars or in full to earn the industry designation.
+Programs may be taken as standalone seminars or in full to earn the industry credential.

 To download the flyer and save it to your computer, right-click the image and select "Save Target As".
 For MAC users, control-click and select "Save Link As".